Paragard IUD Lawsuit Update Settlement Amounts and Payouts

 Yes.
 Some women report that breakage or embedding issues occurred even after many years of symptom-free use.
 These delayed complications often only become noticeable during the removal process.

-Will filing a Paragard lawsuit affect future medical care or access to reproductive services?
+Will filing a Paragard IUD Lawsuit affect future medical care or access to reproductive services?

 No. Filing a claim does not impact access to medical treatment, insurance, or fertility options.
-The lawsuit focuses only on compensation for injuries believed to be related to the device.
+Paragard IUD Lawsuit focuses only on compensation for injuries believed to be related to the device.

 Get in Touch - We're here to help!